Talent-Catalog/talentcatalog/docs/v221/context_sensitive_help.md

 that users can click on these icons and see the context-sensitive help right where they need it, navigating directly to the process documentation they need.

-You're welcome to start adding your context-sensitive documentation via Help Links, like those already shown for Canada - that's where this idea came from!
+We're going to be asking you to share your country specific process documentation on the TC Slack channel for us to review and map onto context help links.
+Thanks to the Canada team for the inspiration for this idea!